 Feature Type Details (Vector)¶

-Instead of coverage parameters, vector layers have a list of the Feature Type Details.
+Vector layers have a list of the Feature Type Details.
 These include the Property and Type of a data source.
-For example, the sf:archsites layer show below includes a geometry, the_geom of type point.
+For example, the sf:archsites layer shown below includes a geometry (the_geom) of type “point”.

-The publishing tab is for configuring HTTP and WCS settings.
+The Publishing tab configures HTTP and WMS/WFS/WCS settings.

-- Additional styles—A layer is advertised by default.
+- Advertised—A layer is advertised by default.
 A non-advertised layer will be available in all data access requests (for example, WMS GetMap, WMS GetFeature) but won’t appear in any capabilities document or in the layer preview.

-HTTP Settings—Cache parameters that apply to the HTTP response from client requests.
-If Response Cache Headers is selected, GeoServer will not request the same tile twice within the time specified in Cache Time.
+- Response Cache Headers— If selected, GeoServer will not request the same tile twice within the time specified in Cache Time.
 One hour measured in seconds (3600), is the default value for Cache Time.

-- Additional styles—Other styles that can be associated to this layers.
-Some clients (and the GeoServer own preview) will present those as styling alternatives for that layer to the end user
+- Additional styles—Other styles that can be associated with this layer.
+Some clients (and the GeoServer Layer Preview) will present those as styling alternatives for that layer to the user.

-- Default rendering buffer (available since version 2.0.3)—the default value of the buffer GetMap/GetFeatureInfo vendor parameter.
-See the WMS vendor parameters for more details
+- Default rendering buffer—Default value of the buffer GetMap/GetFeatureInfo vendor parameter.
+See the WMS vendor parameters for more details.

 - Default WMS path—Location of the layer in the WMS capabilities layer tree.
-Useful to build non-opaque layer groups
+Useful for building non-opaque layer groups

 - Attribution Text—Human-readable text describing the data provider.
 This might be used as the text for a hyperlink to the data provider’s web site.